 Class Environmental Assessment for Minor Transmission Facilities

-The Class EA for Minor Transmission Facilities was originally developed by the former Ontario Hydro and approved under the EA Act by Order-in-Council in 1980.
+The Class EA for Minor Transmission Facilities was originally developed by the former Ontario Hydro and approved under the EAA by Order-in-Council in 1980.
 It has undergone several revisions since that time.
-The current version of the document, approved by the Minister of the Environment and Climate Change, is the Class EA for Minor Transmission Facilities (November 16, 2016).
+The current version of the document, approved by the then Minister of the Environment and Climate Change (now Minister of the Environment, Conservation and Parks), is the Class EA for Minor Transmission Facilities (November 16, 2016).

 The types of electricity infrastructure projects that may be planned according to the process set out in the Class EA for Minor Transmission Facilities are defined in the Guide to Environmental Assessment Requirements for Electricity Projects and in the following Ontario Regulations: Electricity Projects